johncui48/airfleet-wp-block/README.md

 * Bootstrap
 * jQuery
+* SCSS
 * ACF Pro

 ## Running

-* Download this as a zip file and upload/install new theme.
+* Download this as a zip file.
+* Upload this theme file and Install/Activate on WordPress admin dashboard.
+* Use block in Gutenberg editor.

 ## Development